gbif/hp-gb32/travel-accommodation.md

 - Ride-sharing: Services like Uber and Cabify operate in Bogota. ~12 US
 - Airport Bus: The TransMilenio public bus system connects the airport to the city.
 1 US and card for 3 US

+## Local transportation

+The local organizers are looking into providing local transportation to the venues.
+Please sign up using this link if you wish to be included in the local transportation service.
+Click here and fill in the required information.

 ## Hotels
 Meeting attendees are asked to organize their own accommodation.